santino79/assemble-eleventy-excellent/src/posts/becoming-manager-isnt-promotion-career-change.md

 ---
 title: Becoming An Analytics Manager Isn’t A Promotion.
 It’s A Career Change.
-description: 'Becoming a data scientist may be the modern tech version of becoming a rock n roll star but no-one really seems to be talking about what happens a few years further into your career.
-Is management really a promotion?'
 date: 2018-11-18
 ---
 {% imagePlaceholder "./src/assets/images/blog/manager-team-table.jpg", "Manager sitting at a table", "" %}